SchlossLab/Sovacool_OptiFit_mSphere_2022/docs/paper.md

 OptiFit considers the distances between all pairs of reference and query sequences in an OTU.
-When open reference clustering, OptiFit produced higher quality OTUs than VSEARCH against the Greengenes database, with median MCC scores of 0.86 and 0.56, respectively).
+When open reference clustering, OptiFit produced higher quality OTUs than VSEARCH against the Greengenes database, with median MCC scores of 0.86 and 0.56, respectively.
 In terms of run time, OptiFit outperformed VSEARCH in both closed and open reference mode by 64.3% and 65.6% on average, respectively.
 Thus, the more stringent OTU definition employed by OptiFit, which prefers the query sequence to be